Please read our important disclaimers before using this content

 Example defense use:

-She claims you "screamed threats" at her during October 15 exchange.
+The other party claims you "screamed threats" at them during the October 15 exchange.
 Your video shows calm, brief conversation with children getting in car happily.
-Her allegation is immediately disproven.
+The allegation is immediately disproven.

 Establish Third-Party Witnesses